Variational Inference with Vine Copulas: An efficient Approach for Bayesian Computer Model Calibration: Background and Theoretical Framework

 \subsection{Variational Bayes Inference (VBI)}

-VBI is an optimization based method that approximates $p(\phi|\bm{d})$ by a family of distributions $q(\phi|\lambda)$ over latent variables with its own variational parameter $\lambda$.
-Many commonly used families exist with the simplest mean-field family assuming independence of all the components in $\phi$; see \cite{pmlr-v38-hoffman15, Tran2015, Ranganath:2016} for more examples.
+VBI is an optimization based method that approximates $p(\phib|\bm{d})$ by a family of distributions $q(\phib|\lambdab)$ over latent variables with its own variational parameter $\lambdab$.
+Many commonly used families exist with the simplest mean-field family assuming independence of all the components in $\phib$; see \cite{MAL001,pmlr-v38-hoffman15, Ranganath:2016, Tran2015, Tran:2017} for examples of more sophisticated families.
 The approximate distribution $q^*$ is chosen to satisfy

-Here, $KL$ denotes the Kullback-Leibler divergence of $q(\phi|\lambda)$ from $p(\phi|\bm{d})$.
+Here, $KL$ denotes the Kullback-Leibler divergence of $q(\phib|\lambdab)$ from $p(\phib|\bm{d})$.
 Finding $q^*$ is done in practice by maximizing the \textit{evidence lower bound (ELBO)}

+which is a sum of the expected data log-likelihood and the negative $KL$ divergence between the combined prior distribution $p(\phib)$ of calibration parameters, the error scale $\sigma$, and GP hyperparameters and the variational distribution $q(\phib|\lambdab)$.
+Note that we set $\mathcal{L}(\lambdab) := \mathcal{L}(q(\phib|\lambdab))$ for the ease of notation.
+Minimizing the ELBO is equivalent to minimizing the original objective function.